 In 2015, Buncombe was preparing for a debut at 24 hours of Le Mans, but the whole project of Nissan LMP1 car failed.
 In autumn, he traveled to Australia to join Todd Kelly again in the V8 Supercars endurance races.
 Their best result was 13th place in the first race of Gold Coast 600.

 With a championship title in his pocket, Buncombe continued to drive for Nissan GT Academy Team RJN in the 2016 Blancpain GT Series, both in endurance and sprint races.
 His teammates were Lucas Ordonez and Mitsunori Takaboshi.
 In the Endurance Cup, they scored one podium to finish 9th in the points.
 In the Sprint Cup, they failed to score points.

 In 2017, Buncombe continues with Endurance Cup commitments only, sharing the #23 Nissan GT-R Nismo GT3 with Lucas Ordonez and Katsumasa Chiyo.
 Their best result was the fifth place at Circuit Paul Ricard.
-In 2018, Alex is sharing the #23 Nissan with Lucas Ordonez and Matt Parry, finishing just in 22nd place.
+In 2018, Alex was sharing the #23 Nissan with Lucas Ordonez and Matt Parry, finishing just in 22nd place.

 Switching to Bentley in 2019